rileyblack/TensorFlow-Digit-Decipher/README.md

 # TensorFlow-Digit-Decipher
-Reworked 'PyTorch-Digit-Decipher' fully connected neural networks and convolutional neural networks for handwritten digit recognition using TensorFlow framework in Python.
+Reworked fully connected and convolutional neural networks in 'PyTorch-Digit-Decipher' using TensorFlow framework in Python to classify handwritten digits with 99% accuracy.